 For various reasons, however, the experience of the seventies has not supported such views with as much success as it had been predicted.
 Firstly, industrialists are well aware of the temporary nature of the depreciation of the real exchange rate achieved when inflation rates are high.
-They refrain therefore from investing their profits.
+They refrain therefore from investing their profits as much as hoped.
 Secondly, the depreciating real exchange rate grants, though only temporarily, a new lease of life to otherwise obsolescent industries; furthermore, if investments are being undertaken, they may be misallocated to industries that will turn out to be noncompetitive once the exchange rate has returned to a more normal level.
 In any event, investments in industries whose profitability is mainly ensured by devaluation do not contribute much to the rejuvenation of a domestic industry.
 Thirdly, since domestic consumption is not cut back sufficiently by such a policy, there is little room for exports and investments.
 Finally, when inflation becomes unbearable and must be reversed, a "stabilization crisis overshooting" occurs and false signals are once more given to the markets, though in the opposite direction (see Chart II - United Kingdom).

 In the opposite sense, continuously appreciating real rates, which were celebrated a few years ago as the driving force behind virtuous circles also may give rise to problems.
 Such a case is well illustrated by Germany: here the "open scissor" graph in Chart II is the inverse of the Italian case.
 The real exchange rate of the DM appreciated strongly between 1968 and 1972 in response to the realization that the dollar was overvalued and the the DM was undervalued.
 In 1973-76 the German stabilization effort led to a further appreciation.
 After another bump the real rate of the DM fell back, in 1981, to the 1970 level, i.e. to a level that used to be considered undervalued.
 The appreciation of the DM, fuelled by capital movements that were related to the emerging role of the DM as an "international currency", was welcomed because of its stabilizing effects on the price level, especially after the first oil shock.
 And for some time, Germany seemed to enjoy the best of all worlds as protracted J curves, modernization and productivity increases in the export sector prevented the balance of payments from being hard hit by the appreciation of the currency.
 However, new foreign products gradually penetrated the German markets and finally the export sector also "adjusted".
 Once these long run phenomena began to make their influences felt, in combination with those of the oil shock and cyclical factors, it became apparent that the DM had been overvalued.
 It is important to note that such structural effects of an overvaluation appear with a lag that is measurable in a number of years rather than in the space of, say, twelve months.

-These long term or structural overshootings in real exchange rates do not always receive all the attention they deserve given the extensive misallocations of resources and social problems that accompany them, perhaps because exchange rate regimes are discussed mainly by monetary economists who tend to follow either very short term or extremely long run equilibrium approaches.
-However, they are particularly important in a tripolar world because economies in such a world, being very large and having a relatively small open sector, can maintain disequilibria for a long time before they become apparent.
-"Macrodumping" is therefore a real threat to a tripolar world, because the country's expansionary monetary policy, via asset market phenomena, can "temporarily" depress the real exchange rate below a "long run equilibrium" rate.
+These long term or structural overshootings in real exchange rates are particularly important in a tripolar world because economies in such a world, being very large and having a relatively small open sector, can maintain disequilibria for a long time before they become apparent.
+"Macro-dumping" is therefore a real threat to a tripolar world, because the country's expansionary monetary policy, via asset market phenomena, can "temporarily" depress the real exchange rate below a "long run équilibrium" rate.